renanfranca/renanfranca.github.io/_posts/2023-06-20-implementing-placeholder-loading-in-vue.md

 }
 ```

 Line by line, let's break this down.
 The `axios` and `mitt` dependencies remained unchanged at versions "1.4.0" and "3.0.0" respectively.
-The `vue` and `vue-router` dependencies also remained consistent at versions "3.3.4" and "4.2.1".
+The `vue` and `vue-router` dependencies also remained consistent in versions "3.3.4" and "4.2.1".

 The key change was the addition of a new dependency - `placeholder-loading`.
 This was introduced with a version specifier of "^0.6.0".
 This syntax is specific to npm, the Node.js package manager, and it indicates that npm will install the latest minor version that is greater than or equal to `0.6.0`.
 For instance, if there are versions `0.6.1`, `0.6.2`, `0.7.0` available, npm will install `0.7.0`.
 However, if there's `0.8.0`, it would not install this as `0.8.0` would be considered a major version.

-By adding the `placeholder-loading` package to the project's dependencies, it allows the project to use the functionality provided by this package, which was critical to the enhancement I was working on.
+Adding the `placeholder-loading` package to the project's dependencies, allows the project to use the functionality provided by this package, which was critical to the enhancement I was working on.

 ### Step II: vite.config.ts